pomsky-lang/pomsky/pomsky-lib/afl-fuzz/README.md

 ## Report the bug

 Please report the bug [here](https://github.com/pomsky-lang/pomsky/issues).
-If you think it could be a security vulnerability, please disclose it directly per email: ludwig.stecher@gmx.de.
+If you think it could be a security vulnerability, please disclose it directly per email: info@pomsky-lang.org.

 ## Latest findings